Azure/azure-powershell/src/MariaDb/docs/Az.MariaDb.md

 Restarts a server.

 ### [Restore-AzMariaDbServer](Restore-AzMariaDbServer.md)
-Restore a MariaDb from a existing MariaDb.
+Restore a MariaDB from a existing MariaDB.

 ### [Update-AzMariaDbConfiguration](Update-AzMariaDbConfiguration.md)
 Updates a configuration of a server.